Review: Evoluent reduced reach right-hand keyboard

 This simple idea is hard to get used to.

-Keyboards have been around long before the mouse, or even the computer.
-Typically keyboards were used in data entry positions, and the number pad was added so numbers were easier to input.
 Since keyboarders and typists are primarily right-handed, the number pad was placed on the right side.
-Unfortunately for left-handed entrants, there was a learning curve which led to slower inputs due to the additional movement.
+Unfortunately for left-handed entrants, there was a learning curve that led to slower inputs due to the additional movement.